 HERE’S WHAT GOES INTO MY HOMEMADE SALSA VERDE

-JALAPEÑOS OR SERRANO CHILES.
-Jalapeños are my go-to for salsa verde, though if you like things hotter, you can use serrano chiles instead.
+- JALAPEÑOS OR SERRANO CHILES.
+Jalapeños are my go-to for salsa verde, though if you like things hotter, you can use serrano peppers instead.
 (They are hot!)
 To take some of the bite out of jalapeños, remove the seeds and white pith inside.

-WITH CHIPS AS A DIP!
+- WITH CHIPS AS A DIP!
 It’s tough to get more classic than chips and salsa!
-Salty tortilla chips + tangy, spicy salsa is just AMAZING.
-(PS – if you make your own tortilla chips, try them with lime salt!)
+Salty tortilla chips + tangy, spicy tomatillo salsa verde is just AMAZING.
+(PS – if you make your own homemade tortilla chips, try them with lime salt!)

 FAQ + TIPS AND TRICKS FOR THE BEST SALSA VERDE: